BHouwens/JSViz/README.md

-# JSViz
+# PyViz

-Just a tool to visualise JavaScript (and all its various flavours) project structures.
+Just a tool to visualise Python project structures.
+Really useful for larger projects

-The idea is to visualise the relationships between files, creating a network via their dependencies and dependents, as well as the task runners and such that kick a project off.

 ## Install